fqueiruga/podcaster/NOTES.md

 ## Adding a loading indicator

 - Redux is used because it makes easier and cleaner to make all application components aware of the loading status.
-Without it, the App component would have to pass down network callbacks as props to be awere of network requests.
+Without it, the App component would have to pass down network callbacks as props to be aware of network requests.
 - Uses redux-thunk to make the api calls inside the action creators.
 - The v4 of React Router does not work properly with redux.
 The connected components have to be wrapped in the *withRouter* function.
 See [the issue](https://github.com/ReactTraining/react-router/issues/4671).
-- There is a reducer on the redux store in charge of the UI state.
-This reducer will listen to actions that inform of api calls, and tell whether the application is fetching data or not.
-The indicator in the page header will take its information from this reducer.
+- The state of fetching is stored in both reducers, podcasts and episodes.
+Those reducers know if the application is loading data for them.
+  - A fetch status is kept for each reducer, because having a common loading status would cause bugs.
+For example, when navigating straight to a podcast detail page, by pasting the url, the loading spinner would not be shown while fetching the episodes.
+  - The state is kept in the resource reducers instead of on a single ui reducer because this way is simpler, and the extra complexity is not warranted.

 ## Future improvements